valkum/slick/slick_fields/README.txt

 Current slick do not support variable height, so even short slides will have the tallest heights, so use consistent relevant Slide layout options above, e.g.:
 Mixing "Caption below the slide" with others will result inconsistent heights.

+More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.